cryptographicfool/CS50x_2020/README.md

 A program to check if a credit card number is valid, and whether it is a MasterCard, VISA or an AmEx card.

 ---

+## week_2 - pset2
+In week two I was introduced to arrays, strings and functions in C. I also learned about debugging and how compilers work.
+Following are the problems that I worked on.

+### readability.c
+A program that computes the approximate grade level needed to comprehend some text, based on Coleman-Liau index.